 At SWMU 12, the pipes and clay tiles, along with all chromate-contaminated soil and gravel, have previously been removed.
 Contaminated soil was disposed of properly and the surrounding soil was sampled and analyzed.
-On a semi-annual frequency, Fermilab continues to sample groundwater from monitoring wells installed at this unit.
-All ten monitoring wells at SWMU 12 were sampled during the 2nd and 4th quarters of 2013.
+On a semi-annual frequency, Fermilab continues to sample monitoring wells installed at this unit.
+All ten monitoring wells at SWMU 12 were sampled during the 2nd and 4th quarters of 2014.

-The following table summarizes the 2013 results at SWMU 12 from wells with results above either the Class I or Class II Groundwater Quality Standards.
+The following table summarizes the 2014 results at SWMU 12 from wells with results above either the Class I or Class II Groundwater Quality Standards.

-Glacial deposit wells MWS2, MWS3, and MWD1 produced 2nd quarter total chloride results of 80 mg/L, 184 mg/L, and 760 mg/L, respectively.
-The same three wells produced no 4th quarter total chloride because all of the wells were dry.
+Glacial deposit well MWD1 produced 2nd and 4th quarter total chloride results of 1160 mg/L and 1220 mg/L, respectively.
 The Class II Groundwater Quality Standard is 200 mg/L.

-Glacial Deposit Monitoring Wells 2Q13 4Q13
+Glacial Deposit Monitoring Wells 2Q14 4Q14

 PARAMETER Class II GW Quality Standard Well CUBD1 MWD1 Well CUBD1 MWD1

 INORGANIC (mg/L)

-Chloride, Total 200 870 1300
+Chloride, Total 200 1160 1220

 Lead, Total 0.1 U U